domlei/Python-App-to-DockerContainer/README.md

 Simple webscraping code containerized in a docker container.
+Made with the goal of practising webscraping and containerizing applications with Docker.

 Tag of the image:
 dockdomas/ind_task2:latest